PRB18/fillmyblank-ai/README.md

 ## 🎯 Project Summary

-**FillMyBlank.exe** is a fun, fast-paced, and socially engaging web application built for Gen-Z users who crave interactivity, humour, and competition.
+**FillMyBlank.ai** is a fun, fast-paced, and socially engaging web application built for Gen-Z users who crave interactivity, humour, and competition.
 The platform features **a set of meme-style AI challenges** — from fill-in-the-blanks to vibe-matching and meme-completion — where users test their wit, creativity, and timing.

 Our unique twist?
 The AI doesn't just sit back — it actively judges the responses, scores them, and adapts to user humor over time.
 As users play, **we collect sentence-level data enriched with metadata** to fine-tune our open-source language model for better contextual understanding of Gen-Z tone, humor, and vibes.